agtonybarletta/codechallrunner/README.md

 }
 ```

-This runner will go through all your inputs files and test the function `sumAll` against them.
+This runner will go through all your input files and test the function `sumAll` against them.

 ## Examples of Input definitions